dongle-the-gadget/FakeUpdate/README.md

   - To use spaces in your text, wrap your text in quotes "like this"
   - Using a CMD can be dangerous, by using the wrong CMD command you can potentially destroy your PC!
 Please always check what you are intended to run.
   - Using --h or --help will ignore all other arguments, so if you use --t, --p, --r, --c please make sure --h or --help is not available
+## Copyright
+This app is for non-commercial only.
+Any commercial use of this will be consider illegal and have to face the penalty under law.
+Licensed by MIT license
+## Trademarks
+Thanks to:
+  - FlyTech Videos (for some ideas and design)
+  - fakeupdate.net (for some ideas and design)